ietf-teep/architecture/draft-ietf-teep-architecture.md

     be required for managing Trusted Components on multiple different types of devices from different manufacturers, or mobile devices on different network carriers, since
-    the Trust Anchor Store on these different devices may contain different TAMs.
+    the Trust Anchor Store on these different devices may contain keys for different
+    TAMs.
 A Device Administrator may be able to add their own TAM's public key or certificate to the Trust Anchor Store on all their devices, overcoming this limitation.